Walmart Black Friday to Cyber Monday 2019: These are the best deals

 Black Friday is over.
+The weekend of hunting out deals and eating leftover turkey is behind us.
+But fear not, shoppers!
 Today it's Cyber Monday and the great deals at Walmart and other online retailers keep coming.
 For Cyber Monday, Walmart is continuing to restock popular items that sold out on Black Friday, and it's offering new discounts on everything from TVs to game consoles to Apple products and earbuds.

 Here's the best of what we found on Sunday afternoon: